 - 1. When an administrative transfer or reassignment due to displacement becomes necessary (outside the first or last 30 days of the school year) at a site where more than one unit member is assigned, the Office and LACEA will first seek volunteers from the PAU where the displacement occurs prior to making the administrative transfer or reassignment.
 The volunteer needs to provide written interest to the administrator within 3 business days.
-The Office has the discretion to make the assignment based on the operational needs of both PAU's impacted by the unit member being administratively transferred or reassigned. - 2.
-When one or more unit members have been declared displaced, the unit member with the greatest Office-wide seniority possessing the appropriate credential for a vacancy, will be given the first opportunity for placement in the vacancy, or choice of vacancies, if more than one exists, - 3.
+If there are more volunteers than available vacancies, the responsible administrator shall consider the requests utilizing the same criteria for filling vacancies as set forth in paragraph C.2. and E.1.b.6) and E.2.a.4).
+If there is no volunteer, HRS shall declare unit members displaced based on inverse Office-wide seniority. - 2.
+When Human Resource Services ("HRS") determines that one or more unit members must be displaced, the displaced unit member with the greatest Office-wide seniority possessing the appropriate credential for a vacancy, will be given the first opportunity for placement in the vacancy, or choice of vacancies, if more than one exists, - 3.
 A teacher transfer and displacement timeline will be shared with LACEA annually to reflect the opening of new schools, enrollment trends, and staffing changes. - 4.
-A displaced unit member shall return to his/her former position should the position be restored as determined by Personnel Services prior to the first working day of the assignment on his/her new position. - 5.
+A displaced unit member shall return to his/her position should the position be restored within thirty (30) working days of the first working day of his/her new assignment as determined by HRS. - 5.
 The Office agrees to provide written notification to LACEA of the reason for any class closure resulting in displacement that occurs outside of the Reduction-in-Force.
-The reason and justification provided by the Office are not subject to grievance.
+The justification provided by the Office is not subject to grievance providing it is not arbitrary or capricious.